-Employee engagement is a key concept in organizational psychology and human resources (HR) that refers to the degree of emotional connection, motivation and dedication an employee has to their work and the organization they are a part of.
+Employee engagement is a key concept in organisational psychology and human resources (HR) that refers to the degree of emotional connection, motivation and dedication an employee has to their work and the organisation they are a part of.
 Engaged employees are deeply invested in their job and the company, and they feel a strong connection to the company’s goals and values.

 When employee engagement is high, employees are more likely to: